 “Going Home Tips and Information for Forever Homes” ; tips and tricks to make your kittens transition to your home easier

-Kittens registration slip
+Kittens TICA slip

-Kittens microchip linked already to its unique TICA ID
+Kittens microchip linked its unique TICA ID

 72 hour supply of dry and wet food